mn086/project/README.md

 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements       <- The requirements file for reproducing the analysis environment, e.g. a `environment.yml` file
+├── requirements       <- The requirements file for reproducing the analysis environment, e.g. a `environment.yml` file │
+├── src                <- Python scripts, main file and utils for main and report.ipynb

 ```